 Diego Pirillo (Ph.D., Scuola Normale Superiore) is Associate Professor of Italian Studies at the University of California, Berkeley.
-He is the director of REMS, the Designated Emphasis in Renaissance and Early Modern Studies (https://rems.berkeley.edu), and affiliated faculty in the Center for the Study of Religion, the Institute of European Studies, and the Program in Critical Theory.
-He specializes in the cultural and intellectual history of early modern Europe and the Atlantic world, with an emphasis on Italy, England and early America.
-He is especially interested in Italy’s global connections and in how ideas and books travel across geographic and linguistic borders while being reinvented and appropriated by new readers and audiences.
+He is currently serving as the director of REMS, the Designated Emphasis in Renaissance and Early Modern Studies (https://rems.berkeley.edu), and he is affiliated faculty in the Center for the Study of Religion, the Institute of European Studies, and the Program in Critical Theory.

+His work focuses on early modern Italy, Europe, and the Atlantic world, with a strong interest in intellectual history, the history of books and reading, religious and migration studies, and the history of diplomacy and political thought.
 In addition to Renaissance and early modern studies, Professor Pirillo is also interested in modern Italian intellectual history (including Croce, Gramsci, Italian theory).
-He has been a fellow at Villa I Tatti (the Harvard University Center for Italian Renaissance Studies), and his work has been supported by many institutions (The John Carter Brown Library, The Hellman Foundation, The UC Berkeley Institute of International Studies, the Newberry Library, The Rare Book School at UVA, and the Fondazione Giorgio Cini, among others).
+He has been a fellow at Villa I Tatti, the Harvard University Center for Italian Renaissance Studies, and his work has been supported by many institutions (The John Carter Brown Library, the American Philosophical Society, the Library Company of Philadelphia, The Hellman Foundation, The UC Berkeley Institute of International Studies, the Newberry Library, The Rare Book School at UVA, and the Fondazione Giorgio Cini, among others).

-His new book project (tentatively entitled The Atlantic Republic of Letters: Sharing Knowledge in early America) studies the transatlantic circulation of books and scholarly information in the long eighteenth-century and frames the Republic of Letters as an international community that stretched across the Old World and the New just as it traversed religious borders in confessional Europe.
+He is currently working on two new book projects.
+The first is entitled 'The Atlantic Republic of Letters: Knowledge and Colonialism in the Age of Franklin' (forthcoming with the University of Pennsylvania Press), engages with the transnational history of books, readers, and information and studies the transatlantic circulation of knowledge in the long eighteenth-century, framing the Republic of Letters as an international community that stretched across the Old World and the New just as it traversed religious borders in confessional Europe.